Folkwise-io/spoc-evaluation-framework/framework.md

 ### Jobs that fit this archetype

+* Junior-level non-technical roles.
+* Manual QA
+* Generalist roles
+* Jobs that match their existing skillset.

 ### Common jobs given to this archetype that actually don't fit them

+* Junior software developer
+* QA Automation Engineer
+* Intermediate Business Analyst
+* Scrummaster
+* Dev manager

 ------

 ##  Researcher :telescope:

+Similar to the Academic, the Researcher has spent significant amounts of time studying the software development industry.
+In addition to book knowledge, the Researcher understands the state of the industry from an outsider's perspective.
+They are frequently able to come up with deep insights about the industry.

+Researchers are often computer science or engineering students who are passionate about technology, but not necessarily about coding.
+Such students can make excellent additions to non-technical departments, and often show curiosity and passion about the industry and its players.

 ### Traits

 * Schooling - :heavy_check_mark: